kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 * :ref:`Adjusting_grades`

-For information about how you establish a grading policy and work with the problem components in your course, see the *Getting Started with Studio* guide.
+For information about how you establish a grading policy and work with the problem components in your course, see :ref:`Establish a Grading Policy` or :ref:`Working with Problem Components`.

+**Important**: If you make changes to your grading policy or problem components after a course starts, students can see the effect of your changes on their Progress pages.
+Be sure to announce any changes on your Course Info page.

 .. _Reviewing_grades: